OmegaTurnip/Splitty-/README.md

 Whenever you update or delete a participant, it's going to clear the action history of all users.
 This is to avoid null-pointer bugs, but also to prevent the reverting of changes to participant when you redo/undo expenses.
 The alternative solution is to add undo/redo functionality to participants but this strays from the rubric.

+In StartUpCtrl, you can right-click or press DELETE on an event to try and delete it.

+In AdminCtrl, double click on the eventName column cell to go to that Event page.